igorwojda/kotlin-coding-challenges/README.md

 determine space/time complexity and we look at code readability.

 ## How do I start?
 1. [Checkout the and open the project](https://github.com/igorwojda/kotlin-coding-puzzle/wiki/Checkout-and-open-the-project)

 1. [Solve puzzle](https://github.com/igorwojda/kotlin-coding-puzzle/wiki/Solving-coding-chalenges)

-# Coding puzzles
+# Let's solve some puzzles

 Puzzles are segregated by different difficulty.
 Some puzzle may contain a reference to puzzles that should be solved before to have better understanding of the problem.
 To succeed you need to practice often, repeat same puzzles multiple times and be persistent over time.
 Take your time before you take a look at the presented solution.
 Good luck!

 **New in Town**
 - [Capitalize sentence](app/src/test/java/com/igorwojda/string/capitalizesentence/CapitalizeSentence.md)